ibm-cloud-docs/vpc/about-confidential-computing.md

 - [Planning](/docs/vpc?topic=vpc-vsi_best_practices)

-   Consider aspects including profiles and operating system images.
+   Consider aspects such as profiles and operating system images.
 To create a Hyper Protect Virtual Servers for VPC instance with a stock image, choose the [IBM Hyper Protect Container Runtime image](/docs/vpc?topic=vpc-vsabout-images#hyper-protect-runtime).

 - Choose to build your own image with {{site.data.keyword.hpvs}}